OpenLocalizationOrg/hyperV/includes/iot-hub-get-started-cloud-csharp.md

 ## Receive device-to-cloud messages

 In this section, you'll create a Windows console app that reads device-to-cloud messages from IoT Hub.
 An IoT hub exposes an [Event Hubs][lnk-event-hubs-overview]-compatible endpoint to enable you to read device-to-cloud messages.
 To keep things simple, this tutorial creates a basic reader that is not suitable for a high throughput deployment.
-The [Process device-to-cloud messages][lnk-processd2c-tutorial] tutorial shows you how to process device-to-cloud messages at scale and the [Get Started with Event Hubs][lnk-eventhubs-tutorial] tutorial provides further information on how to process messages from Event Hubs.
+The [Process device-to-cloud messages][lnk-processd2c-tutorial] tutorial shows you how to process device-to-cloud messages at scale.
+The [Get Started with Event Hubs][lnk-eventhubs-tutorial] tutorial provides further information on how to process messages from Event Hubs and is applicable to the IoT Hub Event Hub-compatible endpoints.

 1. In Visual Studio, add a new Visual C# Windows Classic Desktop project to the current solution using the **Console  Application** project template.
 Name the project **ReadDeviceToCloudMessages**.